Compact dark cloud kitchen setup with cooking ranges and stainless steel work tables

 Cloud Kitchen Equipment Checklist - Everything You Need to Set Up and Launch

-A cloud kitchen lives or dies on efficiency.
-There is no dining room to impress, only a tight space that has to turn out consistent food fast enough to keep delivery ratings high.
-That makes equipment selection the heart of the whole operation.
+A cloud kitchen needs six equipment groups to launch: cooking, prep, refrigeration, warewashing, exhaust and packing.
+Size each group for your peak hour, not your average day.
+There is no dining room here, only a tight space that has to turn out consistent food fast enough to hold delivery ratings.
 Buy the right gear in the right sizes and the kitchen flows.
 Get it wrong and every order fights the layout.

 Plan the equipment around your menu and volume